TUTORIAL: Advanced Building

 .gob teleporter on

-We'd like to teleport to a different location after the center of the maze has been reached.
+We'd like to teleport to a different location after the centre of the maze has been reached.
 To attach a destination we can use

 .gob teleporter add

 This will teleport anyone who comes close enough to the place we were standing on when we executed the command, as long as we kept the teleporter selected.
-I want our maze to end up in Raven Hill Cemetery though, so for that, we save the GUID of the teleporter and from the location in Raven Hill, we type:
+I want our maze to end up in Raven Hill Cemetery though and since it's in another part of the world, the teleporter object won't stay selected to do actions on.
+So to still link the object to the location, we save the GUID of the teleporter and from the location in Raven Hill, we type:

 .gob teleporter add <guid>